ENCCS/gpu-programming/content/5-intro-to-gpu-prog-models.rst

 **cuDF**

-RAPIDS is a high level packages collections which implement CUDA functionalities and API with Python bindings. cuDF belongs to RAPIDS and is the library for manipulating data frames on GPU. cuDF provides a pandas-like API, so if you are familiar with Pandas, you can accelerate your work without knowing too much CUDA programming.
+RAPIDS is a high level package collections which implement CUDA functionalities and API with Python bindings. cuDF belongs to RAPIDS and is the library for manipulating data frames on GPU. cuDF provides a pandas-like API, so if you are familiar with Pandas, you can accelerate your work without knowing too much CUDA programming.

 **PyCUDA**

 PyCUDA is a Python programming environment for CUDA.
-It allows users to access to NVIDIA's CUDA API from Python.
+It allows users to access to Nvidia's CUDA API from Python.
-PyCUDA is powerful library but only runs on NVIDIA GPUs.
+PyCUDA is powerful library but only runs on Nvidia GPUs.
 Knowledge of CUDA programming is needed.

 **Numba**